Aeroluna/LunaCoopMod/README.md

 https://www.maguro.one/2019/06/uiux-tweaks.html

 - Reworked Joeyray's Bar to allow any outlaw as your first outlaw for free instead of only Tychus.
-  - Now possible to not have Tychus as any of your outlaws.
+  - Now possible to not have Tychus active at all.
-  - Calldown Odin will only revive Tychus if Tychus is one of your outlaws.
+  - Calldown Odin will only revive Tychus if Tychus is recruites.

 It's probably still worth taking Tychus, but now atleast you have a choice.